jimhigson/oboe.js/README.md

-`Progressive.js` is an asynchronous, progressive json parser built on top of [clarinet](https://github.com/dscape/clarinet).
+`Oboe.js` is an asynchronous, progressive json parser built on top of [clarinet](https://github.com/dscape/clarinet).
 It provides an intuitive interface to read a json http response while the request is still ongoing.
 The whole library gzips down to about `3.5k`.

 # Purpose

-The aim of Progressive is to let you start using your data as early as possible with as simple an interface as is possible.
+The aim of Oboe is to let you start using your data as early as possible with as simple an interface as is possible.

 Your web application probably makes the user wait longer for io than anything else.
 However,